WindsurfingNSW at Sydney Festival of Boating

-Welcome to our stand at the 2019 Sydney International Boat Show.
+Welcome to our stand at the 2021 Sydney Festival of Boating.

 WindsurfingNSW is a volunteer-run sports association, the governing body of windsurfing in New South Wales, Australia.
-We oversee a number of windsurfing events for all types of windsurfing including wavesailing, Windsurfer One Design, raceboard, GPS and formula.
-We also liaise with sailing clubs, manage insurance and coordinate training across NSW.
+We oversee a number of windsurfing events for all types of windsurfing including Wavesailing, Windsurfer One Design, Raceboard, GPS and Foiling.
+We also liaise with government, sailing clubs and manage public liability insurance across NSW.
 We welcome everyone with an interest in windsurfing, at all levels.
 Get in touch with us.

 About the equipment on display